 Wikimedia Commons Tom Roberts, The Break away!
 1891

-The Sydney periodical, The Bulletin, was founded in 1880 and quickly established itself with a “character of outspokenness, incisiveness, and sardonic radicalism” (Heseltine, 1988).
+The Sydney periodical, The Bulletin, founded in 1880, quickly established itself with a “character of outspokenness, incisiveness, and sardonic radicalism” (Heseltine, 1988).
 Paralleling the impact of the Heidelberg school of painting, The Bulletin published works by the growing band of Australian writers during the 1890s, including Henry Lawson and Banjo Patterson.
 The bush ballad was a major form of writing at that time.
 The characteristic attitude of the period was “ardent patriotism, the equally ardent socialism, the belief in mateship, and the superiority of bush life to that of the coastal cities.”

 The Australian art historian, Bernard Smith, has remarked that the idealization of rural labor was a global phenomenon of the late nineteenth century and although by then most Australians lived in the cities, they identified themselves “with the life and attitudes of the Australian rural worker.”
 The “frontier exercised an enormous influence upon the imagination of all Australians” (Smith, 1971).

 Through art and the written word, the landscape and bush thus became an Australian icon, representing the best or the ideal, cloaked by the rose-tinted glasses of patriotism.
 That this re-conception of Australia was largely accomplished in the decade 1885 – 1895, is remarkable.

 This change in attitude is reflected in the statement by Sir John Longstaff, an eminent Australian portrait artist, who after living in England for some years said: